berkeley-gif/caladapt-website-2021/content/blog/2023-03-03-expanded-caladapt-enterprise.md

 ---
-title: “An expanded Cal-Adapt enterprise Assessment"
+title: An expanded Cal-Adapt enterprise Assessment
 author: Cal-Adapt
 image: caladapt_post.png
-tags: other, “Fifth Assessment”
+tags: other, Fifth Assessment
 snippet: Expanded Cal-Adapt enterprise includes a more comprehensive and powerful solution for highly technical & data-intensive needs, with a focus on the energy sector.
 ---